Processor RiskApril 19, 2026 · 9 min read

 Root cause analysis

 Separate fraud, descriptor confusion, fulfillment gaps, cancellation friction, and customer-service delays.
+Each cause needs its own row — do not bundle them.

 03